mdehsanul/smart-city/README.md

     * Moto G4(360 X 640), 100%, Online
     * Galaxy S5(360 X 640), 100%, Online

-### Attention:
+### Attention: (this can be happen or not)
-in the team detail page i used each team image from API.
-Sometime due to network problem it take few second to load or a minute if face any problem please use browser reload or "Back to Home" buttton from the page to go back home page and agin try to use "Explore" button. and it will work.
-Thank you for the support...
+1. when a user login or create a new account, for loading problem(maybe) user name will not show in the navbar, for this goto SearchResult page by clicking submit button from the Search page or goto Home page and come to the Search page. this time you can see the user name.
+2. when a user login or create a new account and the user is on the Search page or SearchResult page and reload the page the user will redirect to the login page for again login and after login sometimes the user name will not show in the navbar if happen go to the Home page by navbar and again goto Search page this time you can see the user name.